 Why be more empathetic?

-I can imagine, possibly unfairly, that some professionals will be saying “This is all airy-fairy, motherhood and apple pie nonsense.
+I can imagine, possibly unfairly, that some professionals will be saying, “This is all airy-fairy, motherhood and apple pie nonsense.
 We need to be dispassionate and able to do the best we can for the patient.”
-I will overlook the implication of superiority hidden in that thought, and try to show why empathy can and should have concrete beneficial effects, increasing the effectiveness of rehabilitation.
+I will overlook the implication of superiority hidden in that thought and try to show why empathy can and should have substantial beneficial effects, increasing the effectiveness of rehabilitation.

-When one does not understand someone’s behaviour, one of the best ways to start is to imagine yourself in their situation.
-You need to consider every aspect – their past, what it is like now, what the might expect in future, how what is happening to them is interpreted.
-Then you might gain a better insight into the choices they are making, the behaviours you see.
-Being able to understand and share their feelings will improve your care, and make it more effective.
+When one does not understand someone’s behaviour, one of the best ways to start is to imagine yourself in their situation, considering their past, what they feel now, how they see the future, and how they interpret what is happening.
+Then you might gain a better insight into the choices they are making, the behaviours you witness.
+Being able to understand and share their feelings will improve your care and make it more effective.

 For example, a patient under my care once, tetraplegic but able to swallow, started to ask for vegan food.
-No obvious reason was given.
-Her skin started to break down.
+She gave no apparent reason.
+Her skin began to break down.
 The probable explanation for her choice was that she was exerting control; instead of receiving standard hospital menus, she could choose her diet.
 Everyone was very sympathetic, kind and attentive to all her obvious needs – except one need, her need for autonomy.
 Any choice she did make was met by “no, you can’t do that because it will ...”.
 We failed to consider her perspective.

 At first glance, one might think that qualitative studies published in rehabilitation journals would be a good source of information.
-It is, but to a limited extent.
+It is but to a limited extent.
 Most studies focus on practical matters.
-What was the experience of a rehabilitation intervention, or the discharge process, or of limitation on activities?
-These are important studies in terms of improving the generality of services, but they give less insight into the actual experience.
+What was the experience of a rehabilitation intervention, the discharge process, or limitation on activities?
+These are essential studies in improving the generality of services, but they give less insight into the experience.

 There are many books like this.
-Unfortunately, they are often written by the person as a professional, and the books usually phrase everything in a clinical way.
-They can be very interesting, but are almost too academic.
+Unfortunately, the author often writes as a professional for a professional, not as a person for another person.
+The books usually phrase everything clinically.
+They can be interesting but are almost too academic.

-Third, there are books written by people who have no connection to healthcare.
+Third, people who have no connection to healthcare also write books about their illnesses.
 One book that I frequently quote from is Reynolds Price.
 A whole new life: an illness and a healing.
-New York Atheneum 1994. (here) The quotation I particularly use is “The kindest thing anyone could have done for me would have been to look me square in the eye and say this clearly: ‘Reynolds Price is dead.
+New York Atheneum 1994. (here) The quotation I mainly use is, “The kindest thing anyone could have done for me would have been to look me square in the eye and say this clearly: ‘Reynolds Price is dead.
 Who will you be now?
 Who can you be now and how can you get there double-time’”.
 I think it expresses, very clearly, the importance of thinking about social role function sooner rather than later.

-A second author I think worth reading (there are many many more) is a philosopher, Havi Carel, who has written several book about her illness, a life-limiting progressive disorder.
+A second author I think is worth reading (there are many more) is a philosopher, Havi Carel, who has written several books about her illness, a life-limiting progressive disorder.
 One is ‘Illness.
 The cry of the flesh‘, now on its third edition. (here) Another is the ‘Phenomenology of illness‘. (here) Both give an entirely new outlook on illness and disability.

-Next there are journals and journal articles.
+Next, there are journals and journal articles.
 For example, a recently released series from the Journal of the American Medical Association: Psychiatry on Humanities and the Arts discusses what art can teach about the human condition (here).
-Other sources include the Journal of Humanities in Rehabilitation (here) which recently published the poem on empathy mentioned earlier, and Hektoen, a journal of medical humanities. (here).
-Currently it has just published the experience of someone with a brain-stem stroke – educational for anyone working in ITU. (here)
+Other sources include the Journal of Humanities in Rehabilitation (here), which recently published the poem on empathy mentioned earlier, and Hektoen, a medical humanities journal. (here).
+It has currently published the experience of someone with a brain-stem stroke – educational for anyone working in ITU. (here)

 Last, and most important of all, it is a matter of reading novels.
 Novels tell a story from the perspective of someone.
-Novels frequently involve people who experience discrimination against them, loss of autonomy, being ill and many other phenomena that are all relevant to the understanding of people.
-In most novels I read, there are insights that further my ability to empathise with my patients.
+Novels frequently involve people who experience discrimination against them, loss of autonomy, being ill, and many other phenomena relevant to people’s understanding.
+In most stories I read, there are insights that further my ability to empathise with my patients.

-To conclude, to be an excellent rehabilitation professional, it is important to acquire, at second hand usually, an insight into the experiences and feelings of people who are facing adversity through illness and loss of autonomy.
-Acquisition can be targeted, reading qualitative literature in healthcare journal, reading accounts by people who have been and/or remain disabled, and reading humanities journals.
-Less targeted, but more enjoyable and equally informative, one can acquire experience vicariously through reading novels, watching plays performed, or films.
+To conclude, to be an excellent rehabilitation professional, it is essential to acquire, at second hand, an insight into the experiences and feelings of people facing adversity through illness and loss of autonomy.
+The acquisition can be targeted, reading qualitative literature in healthcare journals, reading accounts by people who have been and/or remain disabled, and reading humanities journals.
+Less targeted but more enjoyable and equally informative, one can acquire experience vicariously through reading novels, watching plays performed, or films.
 A rehabilitation professional also needs to be a Renaissance person, a polymath with a broad scope of knowledge.
 Empathy will follow.